Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 See a sick or injured wild animal?
 Please call Animal Control for the City's Enforcement Services at 705-739-4241.

-The Great Trail (formerly known as the Trans Canada Trail) is the world's longest network of recreational multi-use trails.
+The Trans Canada Trail is the world's longest network of recreational multi-use trails.

-The Great Trail through Barrie, connecting in the south at Essa Township and to Springwater Township in the north.
-The Great Trail passes through many of Barrie’s
+Trans Canada Trail through Barrie, connecting in the south at Essa Township and to Springwater Township in the north.
+The Trans Canada Trail passes through many of Barrie’s

 The trail is complete in the old Barrie lands and is temporarily routed along roadways in the undeveloped southern portions of Barrie.
 The route will return to parkland in pace with development as the City receives new parkland and environmental land dedications.